Quinnipiac University

 Renewal is not automatic.
 Because your aid is need based, you must re-establish your need each year by completing the FAFSA form prior to the April 1 renewal deadline.
 As a general rule, if family circumstances remain the same, grant dollars remain the same from year to year.
 The FAFSA must be electronically date stamped by April 1 to be considered on time.

 Students can go online each year to update their FAFSA information and submit it to the university.
-The Free Application for Federal Student Aid (FAFSA) is scheduled to open on or around December 1.
+The Free Application for Federal Student Aid (FAFSA) is now open.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
 Learn more about the FAFSA

 • Returning students who initially file the FAFSA will have much of their personal information pre-populated when they file the FAFSA for the upcoming year.